FloskelSalomon/quapos/README.md

 The pixel classifier (QuaPOS-LM) was trained using [apoc](https://github.com/haesleinhuepf/apoc) (0.12.0), ground truth annotation were created using [napari](https://github.com/Napari/napari) (0.4.17).
 Annotation were provided for a postnatal development series of WT mice retinal sections stained for S-opsin.
 To train a pixel classifier which distinguishes between S-opsin signal and its background ground truth annotation were drawn.
 100 pixel for each class were annotated in 3 biological replicates from 7 different developmental stages (21 images, from P08 to P24).
 After establishing the random forest pixel classifier, its performance was estimated.
 A set of ground truth images were annotated.
 The images were predicted with QuaPOS-LM and a confusion matrix computed by comparing the prediction and the correspodning ground truth annotation.
 A confusion matrix was then used to calculate different performance scores.

 ### 4 Workflow for light microscopy analysis
-The classifier file `quapos-lm.cl` is stored under the folder `01-training-and-validation`.
-Notebooks which require the usage of the model access the classifier with a relative file path (`quapos_lm = apoc.ObjectSegmenter(opencl_filename="../../01-training-and-validation/quapos-lm.cl"`), depending on your datastructure the relative path might need to be adjusted.
-If retraining of the classifier is required, (e.g., if the classifier file is unable to handle data from your microscope) the folder `01-training-and-validation` contains different notebooks which make it easy to follow the original workflow and can be adapted to your dataset.

-The folder `02-feature-extraction`
+The following workflow should be applied when a new dataset should be analysed:

+    1. Separate multi-channel images and save them as `.tif` file format ([fiji/imageJ software](https://imagej.net/software/fiji/downloads) is recommended since automated [imagej macro scripts](https://forum.image.sc/t/macro-in-batch-processing-to-split-channel-and-save-single-channel-image/26426/2) are available)
+    2.

-### 4 System requirements
+### 5 System requirements
 Provided notebooks and code was written and heavily tested in Windows 10 and Python 3.9.
 A virtual environment containing devbio-napari (0.8.1) was created using mamba (1.1.0).
 Some of the provided scripts rely on packages ('pyclesperanto.prototype' and 'APOC') which require a graphics card for better performance.
 The pixel classifier was trained and tested using APOC (0.12.0).
 Provided images were provided as tif file format containing a single channel of interest.

-### 5 Installation guide
+### 6 Installation guide
 To use the provided code it is recommended to create a virtual environment with a conda distribution.
 We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
 Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.
 Alternatively, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`

-### 6 Data access and using the code
+### 7 Data access and how to use the code
 Image data was uploaded to the following [repository]().
-This includes the raw czi images along with the respective images and annotation (in tif format) which were used to train and validate the random forest classifier.
-To use the python code please download the folder `quapos-lm` in a desired location.
-If you would like to work with the original image dataset, download the images from its repository in the folder `data`.

-### 7 Workflow for light microscopy analysis
-A bioinformatic workflow for the light microscopy analysis can be found under folder 02-feature-extraction-workflow.
-It is recommended to provide files in tif format containing 1 channel.
-The provided code normalises the data in accordance to the training data.
-The normalised image will then be segmented using the pixel classifier.
-Finally, some features can be extracted which can be processed subsequently.
-The according folder 01-wt and 02-cpfl contain python scripts which require folders of image data to extract features.
-For the analysis here functions from `napari-simpleitk-image-processing` (0.4.5) and `porespy` (2.3.0) to extract features.

-Finally, after feature extraction the folder 03-plots-and-statistics is used to analyse the data.
+The folder quapos-lm includes the folder `01-original-data` which contains image data in czi (Zen) file format which are unprocessed images as acquired by the microscope (Apotome ImagerZ2, 20x air objective).

+The classifier file `quapos-lm.cl` is stored under the folder `01-training-and-validation`.
+Notebooks which require the usage of the model access the classifier with a relative file path (`quapos_lm = apoc.ObjectSegmenter(opencl_filename="../../01-training-and-validation/quapos-lm.cl"`), depending on your datastructure the relative path might need to be adjusted.
+If retraining of the classifier is required, (e.g., if the classifier file is unable to handle data from your microscope) the folder `01-training-and-validation` contains different notebooks which make it easy to follow the original workflow and can be adapted to your dataset.

+The folder `02-feature-extraction` contains jupyter notebooks which were used to extract features using [napari-simpleitk-image-processing](https://github.com/haesleinhuepf/napari-simpleitk-image-processing) (0.4.5) as well as porespy [porespy](https://github.com/PMEAL/porespy) (2.3.0).
+The jupyter-notebooks save the data tables as `csv` file format in the folder measurements.

 ## Quantification of photoreceptor outer segment membrane stack alignment and morphology on transmission electron microscopy images (QuaPOS-TEM)